Rune Berger

-Rune Berger (formerly known as Rune Johansen; born 1 April 1978) is a Norwegian footballer who has played for Tromsø, Aalesund and Alta.
+Rune Berger (formerly known as Rune Johansen; born 1 April 1978) is a Norwegian footballer who played as a striker for Tromsø, Aalesund and Alta.
 While at Tromsø he spent a period on loan with Bristol Rovers in England in late 2000.
 This was his best season as he scored 8 goals in 14 Norwegian Premier League appearances.

 After retiring as a player, he became a coach with Alta IF.
 He advanced from assistant coach to head coach ahead of the 2011 season.